raeesahub/raeesahub/README.md

 ### Hello 👋

+I'm Raeesa!

+🫀 I currently work as an internal medicine doctor in the UK.

-I'm Raeesa - doctor, full-stack developer, and teacher [@lewagon](https://github.com/lewagon).
+👩🏽‍💻 I'm also a freelance full-stack developer and teacher [@lewagon](https://github.com/lewagon).

 <!--
 **raeesahub/raeesahub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.